 top of page

-She has played leading roles in many off-Broadway and regional productions and enjoys a vibrant concert career, having headlined sold-out shows at Birdland, 54 Below, and many other prestigious venues around the country.
+Julie has released three studio albums: Christmas With You and Hand in Hand on Club44 Records, and Introducing Julie Benko.
+All were collaborations with her pianist-composer spouse Jason Yeager.
+She has headlined sold-out shows at Birdland, 54 Below, the Venetian Room at the Fairmont Hotel, and many other prestigious venues around the country.
 She has also performed as a guest soloist with numerous symphonies.
 She won first prize and the Johnny Mercer Award in the national American Traditions Vocal Competition and holds a BFA in Drama and an MFA in Acting (yes, both) from NYU's Tisch School of the Arts.

-Julie is also a writer.
-In 2020, Julie wrote, directed, and starred in her first short, "The Newlywed's Guide to Physical Intimacy," a heartwarming comedy which follows a Hasidic Jewish couple on their wedding night.
+As a writer, Julie has worked across mediums.
+In 2020, she wrote, directed, and starred in her first short, "The Newlywed's Guide to Physical Intimacy," a heartwarming comedy which follows a Hasidic Jewish couple on their wedding night.
 The film has since won praise in numerous international festivals.
-Her first full-length play, "The District," set in New Orleans' legal red light district prior to World War I, was named a semifinalist at the 2022 Eugene O'Neil National Playwrights Conference.
+Her first full-length play, "The District," set in New Orleans' legal red light district prior to World War I, was named a semifinalist at the 2022 Eugene O'Neill National Playwrights Conference.

-She can often be found making music with her jazz-pianist spouse Jason Yeager, picking up Yiddish on DuoLingo, or snuggling with her rescue cat, Thelonious Monk (aka Monkey).
+She can often be found making music with Jason, picking up languages on DuoLingo (she's on a streak of over 1,200 days!), or snuggling with her rescue cat, Thelonious Monk (aka Monkey).
 Incredibly, Julie has never even had one audition for any version of Law and Order.

-To keep up with Julie, follow her on Instagram/TikTok @JujujulieBee, or check the UPCOMING page to catch her wherever she may be performing next!
+To keep up with Julie, follow her on Instagram/TikTok @JujujulieBee, join her mailing list, or check the UPCOMING page to catch her wherever she may be performing next!

 bottom of page